BitCode32/Chessy/README.md

 # Chessy
-Chessy is a high-performance chess engine build in c with a graphical user interface.
+Chessy is a high-performance chess engine build in c.

 # Introduction
 This chess engine supports both human vs human, human vs AI and AI vs AI matches.
-It comes with a build-in graphical user interface to play.
 The chess engine allows you to set the difficulty of the AI going from easy to very hard.

 # Features
 COMING SOON